 Note: You must send a protestation to the Independent Case Examiner within six (6) months of getting a final response from the agency.

 The case examiner may decide to uphold the complaint.
 If so, they can request the Department for Work and Pensions to re-open the case.
 But, they will not pay for any legal fees that occur throughout the complaints process.

 What if your dissatisfaction is still not resolved or you feel the examiner's response is unsatisfactory.
 The next step would be to complain to the Parliamentary and Health Service Ombudsman.

-How to Complain to the Independent Case Examiner in the United Kingdom
+How to Contact the Independent Complaints Examiner in the United Kingdom